 Who mixes coffee with tea?
 Sounds absurd at first, doesn’t it?
 But guess what?
-The Hong Kong Yuanyang, or the yuenyeung, yinyeung, yinyong, whatever you like to call it, is a popular drink in Hong Kong.
+The Hong Kong Yuanyang, or the yuenyeung, yinyeung, yinyong, or whatever you like to call it, is a popular drink in Hong Kong.
 If you ever visit the province, you will find Yuanyang on the menu.

 The Hong Kong Yuanyang is an old coffee brew.
 As the name suggests, it uses both coffee and tea.
 However, with time the original recipe has been modified several times to meet the changing taste preferences of coffee consumers.